South Florida Professional Tennis Instruction

 Where are tennis lessons and program lessons held?

 In either of two Hollywood, South Florida locations.
 Both are hard-court facilities that offer a quiet setting away from the crowds and away from most other recreational players.
 Requests for an alternative teaching location are also accommodated whenever possible.
-However, there is an additional $100 travel-time charge per lesson to accommodate an alternative teaching location.
+However, there may be an additional travel-time charge per lesson to accommodate an alternative teaching location.
 Further, it shall be the student's responsibility to secure permission, court time, and to pay the necessary court fees (if any) for an alternative teaching location.

 What times are available to schedule tennis lessons and program lessons?